core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Before the keying material has expired, the server can send a multicast response with response code 5.03 (Service Unavailable) to the observing clients, protected with the current keying material.
 In particular, while it is analogous to the informative response defined in {{ssec-server-side-informative}}, this response has the following differences:

-* it additionally contains the abovementioned parameters for the next group keying material to be used; and
+* it additionally contains the parameters mentioned above, for the next group keying material to be used; and

 * it MAY omit the 'tp_info' and 'ph_req' parameters, since the associated information is immutable throughout the observation lifetime.